Slumber of Sullen Eyes

 Slumber of Sullen Eyes is the debut album by the Finnish death metal band Demigod, released in 1992 on Drowned Productions.

+Release history

-It was out of print for years but has been re-released worldwide by Xtreem Music in 2006.
+The album was out of print for years but has been re-released worldwide by Xtreem Music in 2006.
 This remastered 2006 version includes the 1991 demo Unholy Domain as a bonus.
 The colour scheme of the artwork is somewhat different on the re-release, emphasizing copper and dark brown instead of the red-green-black of the original.
 As even the re-release CD had become hard to get, it was repressed in 2009.